ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 When realizing to have missed one or more group rekeying instances (see {{missed-rekeying}}), a node needs to retrieve from the Group Manager the data required to delete some of its stored group members' authentication credentials and Recipient Contexts (see {{stale-sids-fetch}}).
 These data are provided as an aggregated set of stale Sender IDs, which are used as specified in {{missed-rekeying}}.

-In particular, the node sends a CoAP FETCH request to the endpoint /ace-group/GROUPNAME/stale-sids at the Group Manager defined in {{ssec-resource-stale-sids}} of this document, where GROUPNAME is the name of the OSCORE group.
+That is, the node sends a CoAP FETCH request to the endpoint /ace-group/GROUPNAME/stale-sids at the Group Manager defined in {{ssec-resource-stale-sids}} of this document, where GROUPNAME is the name of the OSCORE group.

 The payload of the Stale Sender IDs Request MUST include a CBOR unsigned integer.
 This encodes the version number V of the most recent group keying material stored and installed by the requesting Client, which is older than the latest, possibly just distributed, keying material with version number V'.